maxieds/public-file-stashes/PROJECTS.md

 * __Processor type (multicore spec):__ Listed as a quadcore with 4x1.40GHz units should be power LOADED for this era.
 The phone is still sluggish and packaged with the new Android Go OS designed to make modern Droid platforms portable to older or cheaper hardware. *Is it possible that the device is really just a thin client that is using cloud VMs to run all it's blessed functionality -- that is, a noisy overnetworked screen (if only I had a brain, one repeats in the Wizard of Oz reproduced within the phone settings)?* N.b., the perverse notion of an `app' as some sort of parasitic spawn (speak of the process) that runs atop your/my (anyone really who is uniquely barcoded up to contextually local uniqueness of reference which may or may not vary with time and other parameters) stack draining resources it consumes seems newer (this year).
 * __CPU governor:__ I have never heard this technical description before.
 As in (bitch call me) the mayor of my virtual town?

-### Attempts at deconvolving the online AI madness mathematically - takeways and suggestions (DRAFT POST IS IN PROGRESS)
+### Attempts at deconvolving the online AI madness mathematically - takeways and suggestions

 #### Remarks and takeaways